 [Section 80 amended by No. 59 of 1995 s.
 84 and 85; No. 26 of 1999 s.
 102(9)-(11); No. 58 of 2010 s.
 176.]

-81. Duty of managers of financial institutions
+81. Banks etc., duty to disclose certain accounts etc. if required to by authorised person

 Where a person duly authorised under the Fair Trading Act 2010 to make an investigation or inquiry for the purposes of that Act, or this Act, has reasonable cause to believe that a settlement agent has deposited any money with a bank or other financial institution, whether in an account in the name of the settlement agent or in some other account, he or she may by notice in writing addressed to the manager or other officer for the time being in charge of the bank or other institution concerned and nominating the accounts to be examined, require that those accounts be disclosed to him or her, and the manager or other officer for the time being in charge of the bank or other institution named in the requisition shall without requiring any warrant other than the production of the credentials under the Fair Trading Act 2010 of that authorised person, whether or not the person in whose name the account is held consents, and notwithstanding any law, or rule of law, or contractual obligation to the contrary, permit the authorised person to inspect, and make and take away with him or her a copy or extract of, the nominated accounts and any book, document, or other record that relates to the accounts and is in the possession or control of that bank or other institution.

 [Section 81 inserted by No. 58 of 2010 s.
 150.]

 81A.
-Commissioner may obtain information about trust accounts
+Information about trust accounts, Commissioner’s power to obtain

 (1) The Commissioner may require —